[[folder:Spartan getting sentenced]]

 ** For all his power, scheming and posturing, Cocteau is horribly clueless about the way real criminals act.
 He simply didn't understand EvilIsNotAToy.

-** By the same token, why wake up Spartan?
+* By the same token as Cocteau's decision to recruit Phoenix to assassinate Friendly, why would the SAPD wake up Spartan?
 Does the FBI no longer exist?
 San Angeles doesn't even cover all of California, much less the entire country--why not bring in the CHP/state police/whatever successor organization exists?
 Or even ask the cops up in San Francisco for help?
 This part of the plot only works if ''no other law enforcement agencies anywhere in the United States'' are capable of handling someone like Phoenix.

 ** Perhaps they aren't.
 Perhaps they don't even exist anymore.
 We're never given much information about the outside world.